 The spectacular power of lightning strikes are among the most dangerous and frequently experienced weather hazards.
 A single lightning bolt can carry from 100 million to 1 billion volts of electricity.
 Do you know how to protect your home or business from this awesome power?

-How common are lighting strikes?
+How common are lightning strikes?

 Over the contiguous 48 states, an average of 20,000,000 cloud-to-ground flashes are detected every year.
-June, July and August are the peak months for lighting activity, with 70 percent of lightning deaths annually occurring during this time – 58 per year, on average.
+June, July and August are the peak months for lightning activity, with 70 percent of lightning deaths annually occurring during this time – 58 per year, on average.

 What happens during a strike?